To improve the health of populations affected by humanitarian crises.

-To improve health and health equity in crises-affected countries working in partnership to achieve excellence in public health research, education, and translation of knowledge into policy and practice.
+To advance health and health equity in crises-affected countries through research, education, and translation of knowledge into policy and practice.

-With over a hundred members across LSHTM and keen student volunteers, the Crisis Centre provides:
+With over 150 members across LSHTM and keen student volunteers, the Crisis Centre provides:

 - interdisciplinary research around many aspects of health in humanitarian crises